Reading: Guided reading, reading workshop, shared reading, leveled reading, silent reading (and self-teaching)

-The Reading Wars: phonics vs. whole language
+Reading wars: phonics vs. whole language

-A debate has been going on for decades about the merits of phonics vs. whole language.
-It is sometimes referred to as the Reading Wars.
+For decades, the merits of phonics vs. whole language have been debated.
+It is sometimes referred to as the reading wars.

 Phonics was a popular way to learn reading in the 19th century.
 William Holmes McGuffey (1800–1873), an American educator, author, and Presbyterian minister who had a lifelong interest in teaching children, compiled the first four of the McGuffey Readers in 1836.